This page covers a new TeamCity server installation. For upgrade instructions, please refer to Upgrade.

 - Download the distribution

-- Review software requirements and hardware requirements notes
+- Review software requirements and hardware requirements notes and platform selection

 - Review TeamCity Licensing Policy

 - Install and configure the TeamCity server per instructions below

 This page covers:

 - Installing TeamCity bundled with Tomcat servlet container (Linux, Mac OS X, Windows)